 - Being distracted or overly committed: Having too many activities on their plate can leave your child feeling tired, with no motivation to practice.
 Also, if your child lacks a specific space to practice and is constantly distracted by their siblings, TV, or friends, it can cause them to lose interest in practicing.

 - Poor teachers: Teachers cultivate your child’s interest in music.
 If they don’t connect musically, or if your child ends up with a teacher who doesn’t nurture them and their passion for music, they can lose interest.
+Learn how you can find a qualified music teacher!

 Tips on how to musically motivate your child